 Amsterdam has a variety of accessible services that are always available for guests with disabilities.
 This includes sliding doors, and automatic door openers.
 Should any of these services not be available, we will communicate the disruption and will include an estimated timeline to resolve the service.
 We will always provide an accommodation and alternative strategy in these circumstances.

 Employment of People with Disabilities

 Amsterdam employs people with a variety of disabilities.
 We pride ourselves on giving opportunities to a variety of people, regardless of their disability.
 Should you require assistance during the recruitment process, please e-mail Amsterdam’s Human Resources Department Mdeslippe@amsterdambeer.com prior to commencing the process.
 We will accommodate our candidates all throughout the process to ensure they have a fair opportunity.
-Amsterdam will hire the best and most qualified applicant for the job, regardless of disability.

 Training & Orientation